Shane-Donlon/ci-pp4-django/README.md

 also to note the "Beekeeper" (Login / Sign-up) menu ONLY exists for the purposes of testing.
 In a real-life scenario this would be "hidden" and up to the business owner to circulate!

+Also please note company approval for use of assets was granted

 # About:

 This site is a ticket management system for a company called Swarms.ie